 - The unflavored version does not taste good with just water

-This is an ideal option for people who need to take BCAA supplements while they are on the go, as it comes in small capsules.
+I've found Life Extension Branched Chain Amino Acids supplement an ideal option for people who need to take BCAA supplements while they are on the go like me.
+It comes in small capsules.
 You won't need to mix it up before you hit the gym, and it's easier to carry around.

 Users have also said that splitting the 4 capsule dose before and after training seemed to provide a boost of energy and faster recovery.
 Just keep in mind that the dosage is lower than the above options.